IsmailOuazzani/YTBmusicDL/README.md

  pip install youtube-dl

  Download ffmpeg: https://www.gyan.dev/ffmpeg/builds/
- Unzip it and copy the files in ffmpeg(YOUR VERSION)/bin in the folder with main.py and playlist.txt
+ Unzip it and open ffmpeg(YOUR VERSION)/bin
+ Move ffmpeg.exe, ffplay.exe, ffprobe.exe in the folder where you previously put main.py and playlist.txt

  If you get an error with ffmpeg, use:
  pip install ffmpeg